-MTH 121 - Fundamentals of Mathematics I
+MTH 130-Fundamentals of Reasoning

-Covers concepts of numbers, fundamental operations with numbers, formulas and equations, graphical analysis, binary numbers, Boolean and matrix algebra, linear programming, and elementary concepts of statistics.
-Prerequisites: Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent (Intended for occupational/technical programs.)
-Part I of II.
-Lecture 3 hours per week.
+Presents elementary concepts of algebra, linear graphing, financial literacy, descriptive statistics, and measurement & geometry.
+Based on college programs being supported by this course, colleges may opt to add additional topics such as: logic or trigonometry.
+This course is intended for occupational/technical programs.
+Prerequisites: Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
+Lecture: 3 hours per week.